-Julian Kolev is an economist at the United States Patent and Trademark Office (USPTO).
+Julian Kolev is a Senior Research Economist at the United States Patent and Trademark Office (USPTO).
 His current research focuses on the drivers of innovation and technological change, as well as the influence of funding availability and financial constraints on the decisions of innovators, entrepreneurs, and established firms.
 He has published journal articles, textbook chapters, and working papers on topics including the impact of openness on innovation, the determinants of successful technology transfer from universities to the private sector, the role of gender differences in scientific communication as drivers of grant funding decisions, and the effects of piracy on the innovation and performance of software firms.
 Dr. Kolev holds a Ph.D. in business economics from Harvard Business School and a B.A. in economics from Harvard College.
 Prior to joining the USPTO, he was an assistant professor of strategy, entrepreneurship, and business economics at Southern Methodist University’s Cox School of Business, and was a post-doctoral fellow at the Massachusetts Institute of Technology’s Sloan School of Management.

 Kolev, J., Fuentes-Medel, Y., & Murray, F. (2020).
 “Gender differences in scientific communication and their impact on grant funding decisions.”
 In AEA Papers and Proceedings (Vol. 110, pp. 245-49).
 Available at https://www.aeaweb.org/articles?id=10.1257/pandp.20201043